Faddeev Calculation of $_\Lambda^3$H incorporating 2{\pi}-exchange $\Lambda$NN Interaction: Introduction

 The appropriate description of the interaction of the $\Lambda$ hyperon with nucleons is essential to microscopically understand the existing mode of $\Lambda$ in nuclei and dense neutron-star matter.
 Because experimental data of the $\Lambda$-nucleon ($\Lambda$N) scattering is scarce at present, the description of the $\Lambda$N potential has ambiguities.
 There is no two-body $\Lambda$-nucleon bound state, and therefore the hypertriton holds a key position as the lightest bound system to constrain the $\Lambda$N interactions.
 However, there is a complexity associated with the appearance of three-baryon forces (3BFs).

 When two-body interactions that are constructed by eliminating various degrees of freedom are applied in many-body systems, three-body interactions should appear.
 The recent development of the construction of baryon-baryon interactions in chiral effective field theory (ChEFT) \cite{EHM09,ME11} provides a systematic way to introduce three-body (and more-than-three-body) forces in a power-counting scheme and, therefore, quantifies the role of 3BFs as opposed to a simple phenomenological adjustment.
 The critical contribution of three-nucleon interactions has been established in ordinary nuclei in scattering and binding properties of few-nucleon systems \cite{WGH98,SS02,PPW01} and also in heavier nuclei and nuclear matter, particularly in connection with saturation properties \cite{PPW01,APR98,BB12}.

 A similar situation is expected in hypernuclei.
 The possible repulsive effect from the $\Lambda$NN 3BFs has been speculated to suppress the appearance of $\Lambda$ hyperons in high-density neutron star matter by preventing the EoS from becoming soft.
-Therefore, it is necessary to quantitatively investigate the effect of the $\Lambda$NN 3BFs in hypertriton, for which a rigorous treatment is possible in a Faddeev formulation.
+Therefore, it is necessary to quantitatively investigate the effect of the $\Lambda$NN 3BFs in the hypertriton, for which a rigorous treatment is possible in a Faddeev formulation.

 At present, however, the \h3t separation energy ($B_\Lambda$) to the deuteron has not been well established experimentally.
 The previous standard value of $B_\Lambda=130 \pm 50 $ keV has been updated by the Mainz group \cite{MA22} by including recent reports from the STAR and ALICE Collaborations \cite{STAR,ALICE} to $148\pm 40$ keV.
 The reproduction of this number, or at least a bound state, is a test of the hyperon-nucleon (YN) potentials.
-It is crucial to know whether the $\Lambda$NN 3BFs provide a non-negligible attractive or repulsive contribution to refine the description of two-body $\Lambda$N interactions.
-Expecting for a more precise value from the experiments in progress, it is necessary to discuss quantified the role of 3BFs for the hypertriton.
-For this purpose, Faddeev calculations are performed for the hypertriton, including $\Lambda NN$ 3BFs.
+It is important to know whether the $\Lambda$NN 3BFs provide a non-negligible attractive or repulsive contribution to tune the description of two-body $\Lambda$N interactions.